yuvalmGS/gigaspaces-wiki-jekyll/xap100/event-exception-handler.markdown

 {% summary  %}{%endsummary%}

-{%comment%}
-{% summary page|60 %}Describe the common Exception Event Listener and its different adapters.{% endsummary %}

-# Overview
-{%endcomment%}

-OpenSpaces provides a mechanism allowing to hook into how exception raised by event listeners are handled, specifically when the event listeners are executed under the context of a transaction.
+XAP provides a mechanism allowing to hook into how exception raised by event listeners are handled, specifically when the event listeners are executed under the context of a transaction.

 # Event Exception Handler